MTayyab10/How-to-Start-a-Start-up/README.md

 ## 3. Great Team

-    Today, we're going to talk about how to hire and how to execute.
+    Learn how to hire and how to execute.
 Hopefully you don't execute the people you hire.

 ### Co-founders